 UPS offer a wide range of delivery services allowing customers to post packages of all shape and size via their networks.
 From Ground shipping to Express, small packages dropped at Access Points to pallets using Freight networks - they always provide great UPS tracking so you can monitor all of your deliveries with ease.

 UPS makes it easy to see where your shipment is when you track.
 Because they assign a tracking number (this is a number that typically starts with a 1Z) to each package, you'll know about your shipment's progress when it's scanned as it moves through the UPS system.

 To track any UPS shipment or mail you can use the Package ID, Tracking number, or Delivery Confirmation Number.
 Final mile tracking with delivery confirmation is available if selected on applicable packages.

 You can track your UPS Shipping parcel delivery by entering your UPS booking reference below.

 When you track your shipment on parcelsapp.com, you get the latest status and estimated delivery date.

-Your tracking number can be found in the following places: Your Post Office™ shipping receipt.
-Your sales receipt if you bought insurance at the Post Office™ Your email confirmation if you shipped from USPS.com.
+Your tracking number can be found in the following places: Your shipping receipt.
+Your email confirmation if you shipped from UPS.com.

-USPS tracking number is mentioned on the outer package of the shipped item and on the receipt given to the sender.
-A tracking number is used to track the packages online at usps.com, you cannot track a package without the tracking number.
+UPS tracking number is mentioned on the outer package of the shipped item and on the receipt given to the sender.
+A tracking number is used to track the packages online at ups.com, you cannot track a package without the tracking number.